View products that support dmairfield.org

 1928 Air Races Participant and Class C Third Place Winner

 This aircraft is a Fokker Super Universal, serial number 800 (ATC # GR2-3) manufactured in November, 1927 by Atlantic Aircraft Corporation, Hasbrouck Heights, NJ.
 It came with a 425 HP Pratt & Whitney Wasp engine, S/N 278.
 It weighed 4,000 pounds.
-It landed twice at Tucson.
+It landed four times at Tucson flown by the same pilot.
+Photograph, below, is from the Aircraft Year Book, 1928, p.
+67.

 NC3318, Date Unknown

-Now comes NC3318 to Tucson for the first time on 3/7/1928, piloted by Edward J. Brooks (Brooks was pilot for Humphreys, and later flew for United Air Lines).
+Now comes NC3318 to Tucson for the first time on March 7, 1928, piloted by Edward J. Brooks (Brooks was pilot for Humphreys, and later flew for United Air Lines).
 He carried two passengers eastbound from Los Angeles toward Houston, TX.
-The second landing was made on 9/11/1928, also piloted by Brooks carrying two passengers.
-This time he was participating in the 1928 National Air Races.
+The second landing was made on September 11, 1928, also piloted by Brooks carrying two passengers.
+This time he was participating in the 1928 National Air Races (NAR).
+The third landing, on September 20th, and in all liklihood represented his route home to Denver from the NAR in Los Angeles.
+He carried owner Humphreys as his sole passenger.

 In the image from 1929, below, the airplane is dressed in Kellogg's cereal product logos.
 The name painted on the door says, "Sweetheart of the Corn".
 The product posters advertise Kellogg's All-Bran, Pep, Corn Flakes and Rice Krispies.
 The right-most image is of a coffee can, advertising Kellogg's "Kaffee Hag", an early decaf brand.
 There is nothing on the NASM data card that suggests this kind of use of the airplane, however the original owner (Humphreys) was based in Denver, CO, as was the Kellogg's sales district that operated the airplane.